USA, Haiti | 95 MINUTES | English, Haitian Creole, French |

 CAST & CREDITS

-Directed by P. Benoit, P. Benoit, and Patricia Benoit
+Directed by Patricia Benoit, P. Benoit, and P. Benoit

 P. Benoit was born in Haiti and lives in New York, where she co-founded the Haitian Women's Program.
 She has been an artist-in-residence at Ramapo College, a Time Warner Storytelling Fellow, and a recipient of NYF and NYSCA grants and an NBPC award.
 She has participated in the Sundance directors and screenwriters lab.